GrassHopper1977/CheriBSD_Example_Error/README.md

 # CheriBSD_USB_Serial_Issue
-We think we've foiund an issue with reading from USB to Serial devices.
-This is just for us to test out where the error lies and keep it documented as we do.
+We thought that we'd found an error with the `read` when used with USB to Serial devices but inactual fact we'd found a good example of the power of Cheri to protect us from faults caused by simple typos.
+Mistakes that are easy to make but can be difficult to spot.
+We're keeping this repository as an example, as we think it helps to show a real world example of a Cheri fixing a bug.

 p.s.
 Apologies for misspelling the name of the OS in the title of the project.
+We will rename it at some stage.

 ## Steps To Verify
 - [x] Write basic description